Covered in this video:

 What is WordPress?

-Simply put, WordPress is web publishing software you can use to create your own website or blog.
+In non-geek speak, WordPress is web publishing software you can use to create your own website or blog.
 Since it was released in 2003, WordPress has become one of the most popular web publishing platforms.
 Today it powers more than 70 million websites!

 But many people don’t realize that WordPress is much more just a blogging tool.
 It’s also a highly flexible content management system (CMS) that enables you to build and manage your own full-featured website using just your web browser.
 Best of all, it’s completely FREE.